-- 1. These guidelines are issued pursuant to Article 16(1) of Regulation (EU) No 1093/20105 on the EBA's own initiative in order to ensure common, uniform and consistent application of Union law and to establishing consistent, efficient and effective supervisory practices within the ESFS. - 2.
-In particular, Article 74 of Directive 2013/36/EU6 requires credit institutions to have 'adequate internal control mechanisms, including sound administration and accounting procedures,...that are consistent with and promote sound and effective risk management'.
-Article 79(1) of Directive 2013/36/EU requires competent authorities to ensure that (b) institutions have internal methodologies that enable them to assess the credit risk of exposures to individual obligors (...) and credit risk at the portfolio level' and '(c) the ongoing administration and monitoring of the various risk-bearing portfolios and exposures of institutions, including for identifying and managing problem credits and for making adequate value adjustments and provisions, is operated through effective systems'.
-Article 88(1)(b) Directive 2013/36/EU also includes the principle that 'the management body must ensure the integrity of the accounting and financial reporting systems, including financial and operational controls and compliance with the law and relevant standards'.
+- 1. These guidelines are issued pursuant to Article 16(1) of Regulation (EU) No 1093/2010 on the EBA's own initiative in order to ensure common, uniform and consistent application of Union law and to establish consistent, efficient and effective supervisory practices within the ESFS. - 2.
+In particular, Article 74 of Directive 2013/36/EU requires credit institutions to have 'adequate internal control mechanisms, including sound administration and accounting procedures ... that are consistent with and promote sound and effective risk management'.
+Article 79(1) of Directive 2013/36/EU requires competent authorities to ensure that '(b) institutions have internal methodologies that enable them to assess the credit risk of exposures to individual obligors ... and credit risk at the portfolio level' and '(c) the ongoing administration and monitoring of the various risk-bearing portfolios and exposures of institutions, including for identifying and managing problem credits and for making adequate value adjustments and provisions, is operated through effective systems'.
+Article 88(1)(b) of Directive 2013/36/EU also includes the principle that 'the management body must ensure the integrity of the accounting and financial reporting systems, including financial and operational controls and compliance with the law and relevant standards'.
 In accordance with Article 97(1) of Directive 2013/36/EU, competent authorities must review the arrangements, strategies, processes and mechanisms implemented by institutions to comply with that Directive and Regulation (EU) No 575/2013.
 In this regard, Article 104(1) of Directive 2013/36/EU enumerates the minimum powers that competent authorities must have, including the power 'to require the reinforcement of the arrangements, processes, mechanisms and strategies implemented in accordance with Articles 73 and 74' (Article 104(1)(b)), 'to require institutions to apply a specific provisioning policy or treatment of assets in terms of own funds requirements' (Article 104(1)(d)). - 3.
-High quality and consistent application of accounting standards are the basis for the effective and consistent application of regulatory capital requirements. - 4.
-Accounting frameworks are commonly principles-based and credit institutions should exercise judgment when applying the standards, with the objective to provide useful financial information to the users.
+High-quality and consistent application of accounting standards are the basis for the effective and consistent application of regulatory capital requirements. - 4.
+Accounting frameworks are commonly principles-based and credit institutions should exercise judgement when applying the standards, with the objective of providing useful financial information to the users.
 In this regard, the use of judgement plays a fundamental role in some areas of accounting.
-For this reason, it is important for banking and market authorities to promote a high quality and consistent application of the accounting standards which would also improve the comparability of the financial statements across institutions.
+For this reason, it is important for banking and market authorities to promote

-5 Regulation (EU) No 1093/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (European Banking Authority), amending Decision No 716/2009/EC and repealing Commission Decision 2009/78/EC, (OJ L 331, 15.12.2010, p.12).
+&lt;sup>5 Regulation (EU) No 1093/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (European Banking Authority), amending Decision No 716/2009/EC and repealing Commission Decision 2009/78/EC, (OJ L 331, 15.12.2010, p.
+12).

-6 Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (OJ L 176, 27.6.2013, p.338).
+&lt;sup>6 Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (OJ L 176, 27.6.2013, p.
+338).